(Disclosure: Some of the links below may be affiliate links)

 If you cannot answer yes to this question, you are probably better off investing.
 If you sell because you are afraid of the losses, you will be in trouble.
 There will be some negative years in your investing journey.
 And you will need to wait until it recovers.
 Selling in a downturn is the worst thing you can do!

 Know why you should invest

 You already know why you want to invest.
 But do you know why you should invest?
 Could you not save money and let it rest in a savings account and achieve the same goals?

 There is one big problem with cash: inflation!
 The value of your money will decrease over time.
 Inflation increases the prices of goods over time.
 On average, inflation goes up.

-Inflation means that the money you acquired through hard work will have less value in the future.
-With the same amount of money, you will be able to afford fewer goods.
+Inflation means the money you acquire through hard work will have less value.
+With the same amount of money, you can afford fewer goods.

 And the problem with bank accounts is that they do not follow inflation.
 By leaving money in your bank account, it is losing value over time.